What are electricity rebates?

 Rebate amount

-Up to $200 a year (varies depending on circumstances)
+Up to $200 per financial year (varies depending on circumstances)

 Energy type